AAC users learn when they are given many opportunities to see and hear language on their AAC.

 People of all ages like to play!
 We all have favorite toys and games.
-Find toys and games that are engaging and create opportunities to model language during play.
+Find toys and games that are engaging.
+Do activities that create opportunities to model language during play.

-Repeated play gives us the chance to model language regularly and reliably.
-We should also look at trying new things and new ideas during each interaction in play.
+Repeated play gives us the chance to model language regularly.
+We should also try new things during each interaction in play.
 For example, bubbles may be a favorite activity.
-Mix up the activity, by trying different bubble blowers and wands, going to different places to blow bubbles, or catching the bubbles with different things (e.g. not just hands, but fly swats, gloves, etc.).
-Be creative so that new concepts can be modeled within the same or similar activities.
+Mix up the activity.
+Try different bubble blowers and wands.
+Go to different places to blow bubbles.
+Catch the bubbles with different things (e.g. not just hands, but fly swats, gloves, etc.).
+Be creative so that new concepts can be modeled within the activities.
 Dr Caroline Musselwhite would call it “repetition with variety”.

 Remember to show respect for the age of AAC users.
 Always choose toys and games that are in-line with what other people their age would do and enjoy.

 We can model many core words when playing.
 For example, core words such as: more, finished, want, like, different, play, do, go, on, off, in, mine, me, you, yours, etc.

 We can also look closely at the toy or game and think about what additional words could be modeled.